LeonadO555/SwagLabs300523/README.md

 # Homework
-#### For completed this homework need take ApplicationManager , TestBase, BasePage, Wait classes and dependencies(build.gradle) from Phonebook project!
+#### For completed this homework need take ApplicationManager , TestBase, BasePage, e2e.pages.e2e.Wait classes and dependencies(build.gradle) from Phonebook project!
 # Important!!!!
 * clone this project
 * create new branch (it will your BASE branch) from master: example YOUR!-> Firstname_Lastname